COS301-SE-2023/Encompass/README.md

 ### Morgan Bentley
 <img align="right" src="https://user-images.githubusercontent.com/126817281/236040993-d213e57b-6ae3-4b3e-9c6a-72b8dc3f8d2b.jpg" width=150>
 <p>
-Morgan will be responsible for the backend Services, integration, and testing of the application.
-With a background in engineering, he has a solid understanding of engineering principles.
-Additionally, he has experience in testing and integration with NestJS.
-Having proficient skills in data structures and algorithms as well as engineering mathematics, he has a good eye for algorithmic flaws, and noticing finer details many programmers would not immediately see.
-He is thus ideal for backend Services as he can guarantee quality testing, algorithm efficiency and a high quality of backend services.
+I will be responsible for the backend Services, integration, and testing of the application.
+With a background in engineering, I have a solid understanding of engineering principles.
+Additionally, I have experience in testing and integration with NestJS.
+Having proficient skills in data structures and algorithms as well as engineering mathematics, I have a good eye for algorithmic flaws, and noticing finer details many programmers would not immediately see.
+I am thus ideal for backend Services as I can guarantee quality testing, algorithm efficiency and a high quality of backend services.
 </p>
 <a href="https://github.com/" target="_blank">
     <img src="https://skillicons.dev/icons?i=github"/>